PRECIOUS-Mideast risks cushion safe-haven gold despite strong US data

 In Europe, the ECB left interest rates unchanged as expected, snapping an unprecedented streak of 10 consecutive hikes.

-Focus shifts to the PCE price index due on Friday for cues on what to expect from the Fed's policy meeting next week.
+Focus shifts to the PCE price index due on Friday for cues on what to expect from the Federal Reserve's policy meeting next week.
 FEDWATCH

 ((Ashitha.Shivaprasad@thomsonreuters.com;))